We knew it was a bad idea to isolate

 was like but the first thing I noticed was the effect of the

-the night.
-I found a shirt in the left hand stream, a pair of
+during the night.
+I found a shirt in the left hand stream,

-underpants halfway up a tree and I could see Sandra’s blouse
+a pair of underpants halfway up a tree and I could see Sandra’s

-see before moving to the mound of stones.
-I stepped over the
+could see before moving to the mound of stones.
+I stepped over

-railing, just missing doing myself an injury on the spikes and
+the railing, just missing doing myself an injury on the spikes

-clambered up the rocks, dislodging a few in the process and giving
+and clambered up the rocks, dislodging a few in the process

-rusted spar and, by straining and stretching I could just about
+the rusted spar and, by straining and stretching I could just

-reach it.
-Catching hold of the blouse I pulled, just as my footing
+about reach it.
+Catching hold of the blouse I pulled, just

 I heard a loud creaking and looked

-to side in the breeze.
-When I looked down I found the missing
+side to side in the breeze.
+When I looked down I found the

-piece, lying by my side with Sandra’s blouse still wrapped around
+missing piece, lying by my side with Sandra’s blouse still

-it.
-I left it there as I hauled myself over the railings and
+wrapped around it.
+I left it there as I hauled myself over

 That was it for the rest of the